COBOL Concepts:

 You can use

-file types, and in general logic (IF statements
+allows these operators with other file types, and in general logic (IF statements etc) so this this is not

 As with PROCESS, WHERE conditions are more flexible.
-GET is
+GET is intended

-intended for situations where you want to read one particular record: like
+for situations where you want to read one particular record: like VSAM, a SQL GET

-is ambiguous returns the first record, and (in CICS programs) provides PF7/8
+first record, and (in CICS programs) provides PF7/8 paging to get the previous

-With SQL you can add an ORDER
+and next record.
+With SQL you can add an

-option to the GET to
+ORDER option to the GET to control which record is returned

-Without this option (and in VSAM) it is not defined which record is
+it is not defined which record is “First”.

 As with